matter-labs/zksync-web-era-docs/docs/dev/tutorials/custom-paymaster-tutorial.md

         }
     }

-    function postOp(
+    function postTransaction(
         bytes calldata _context,
         Transaction calldata _transaction,
-        bytes32 _txHash,
-        bytes32 _suggestedSignedHash,
+        bytes32,
+        bytes32,
         ExecutionResult _txResult,
         uint256 _maxRefundedGas
-    ) external payable onlyBootloader {
+    ) external payable override {
-        // This contract does not support any refunding logic }
+        // Refunds are not supported yet.
+    }

     receive() external payable {}
 }

 ```

 ## Deploying an ERC20 contract

-To test our paymaster, we need an ERC20 token.
-We are now going to deploy one.
+To test our paymaster, we need an ERC20 token so we are going to deploy one.
 For the sake of simplicity we will use a somewhat modified OpenZeppelin implementation of it:

 Create the `MyERC20.sol` file and put the following code in it: